Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): Introduction

-Several contributions using different approaches for \startmodif solving this problem \stopmodif are available in the literature.
-Not trying to provide a complete list of the related references, the case when the distance function $d$ is \startmodif chosen as the Euclidean distance, in appropriate coordinates, \stopmodif has been broadly investigated, giving rise to the well-known Luenberger observer \cite{Luenberger.64.TME}, Kalman filter \cite{Kalman.Bucy.61.JBE}, and high-gain observer \cite{Khalil.Praly.13.IJRNC}.
-The case where the distance function is \startmodif derived from a Riemannian metric given by the dynamics or the state manifold \stopmodif was studied in \cite{Aghannan.Rouchon.03,Bonnabel.07,Bonnabel.10}.
-The design procedure proposed \startmodif there exploits properties of the given metric to establish local convergence of the distance to zero, specifically, via an appropriate choice of coordinates or modification of the metric.
-In \cite{57}, \cite{127}, and in this paper, the Riemannian metric is not given but chosen in the observer design in such a way that it gives the expression of an observer (\ref{eqn:PlantObserverSystem}) making the corresponding distance in \eqref{eqn:distance} to decrease when evaluated along solutions. \stopmodif
+\startmodif There is a large corpus of contributions dedicated to this problem in the literature.
+The case when the distance is Euclidean, \stopmodif in appropriate coordinates, has been deeply investigated, giving rise to the well-known Luenberger observer \cite{Luenberger.64.TME}, Kalman filter \cite{Kalman.Bucy.61.JBE}, and high-gain observer \cite{Khalil.Praly.13.IJRNC}.
+The case where the distance is derived from a Riemannian metric given by the dynamics or by the manifold the state belongs to was studied in \cite{Aghannan.Rouchon.03,Bonnabel.07,Bonnabel.10}.
+The design procedure proposed there exploits properties of the given metric to establish local convergence of the distance to zero, specifically, via an appropriate choice of coordinates or modification of the metric. \startmodif In this paper, which continues from \cite{57} and \cite{127}, the Riemannian metric is not given but properly chosen as part of the design of the observer. \stopmodif